Two Foundational Charlotte Mason Methods

 First, living books.
 You might have heard that term before, but you might not be as familiar with what it actually is or how you can find one, or even how you can identify one when you see it.
 In its simplest terms, a living book is a book that makes the subject come alive.
 It fires your imagination; it touches your emotions; it makes you feel like you are living beside the person who is being talked about or in the event that is being described.
 That’s why we call it a living book.

 Let me give you a couple of examples to help you see the difference.
 Both of these examples are biographies about Albert Einstein and both are aimed toward a middle-elementary age.
-Read both examples below and I think you will easily notice the difference between a regular, “textbook” biography and a “living” biography.
+As you listen to both examples, I think you will easily notice the difference between a regular, “textbook” biography and a “living” biography.

 Here’s the textbook version:

-Now read the first few sentences from a living biography:
+Now here are the first few sentences from a living biography:

 You can tell the difference, I’m sure.
 In the second example you feel as if you are walking alongside Einstein.
 You can see the action in your mind’s eye.
 You can imagine it.
+And you feel a personal connection to what Einstein was experiencing; there is an emotional connection involved.
 That is a living book.

-So I want you to use living books during this stage—just in two subjects.
+So I want you to use living books during this stage—in just two subjects.
 We’ll ease into it.
 Use a living book for history and a living book for Bible.

 Narration

-It is not parroting what they just heard or reciting it in the author’s words.
-You want them to do a much higher thinking level than that.
+Narration is not parroting what they just heard or reciting it in the author’s words.
+You’re asking for a much higher thinking level than that.
 True/false and multiple-choice type questions are at one thinking level; narration takes it to a higher level.
-You are requiring your child to listen attentively—you’re only going to read it once—take it all in, remember it, mix it with ideas that they already have of other books that they have read, put it in the correct sequence, form it into coherent sentences, and then give it back to you.
+You are asking your child to listen attentively—because you’re going to read the passage only once—take it all in, remember it, mix it with ideas that they already have from other books that they have read, put it in the correct sequence, form it into coherent sentences, and then give it back to you.
+That’s a big “ask.”
 Charlotte Mason called it “oral composition.”

-At the end of this post, we will give links to several articles on our website that will help you with the details of narration, but really that’s all there is to it: you will read a short passage and then have the children tell it back to you in their own words.
+One of the beauties of narration is that you can level it up or down to fit each of your students best.
+Check the links below to help you with those details, but really that’s all there is to it: read a short passage and have your student tell it back to you in his or her own words.

-Don’t read a whole chapter at once; maybe start with a paragraph or two and have your child narrate that.
+Don’t read a whole chapter at once; maybe start with a paragraph or two and have your student narrate that.
 Then look at the clock and see whether you have time to do another couple of paragraphs.
-You don’t want to go longer than twenty minutes to begin with, and that includes both reading and having the children narrate.
-As they get more accustomed to this method, you will be able to nudge that length out and read longer portions for narration.
+You don’t want to go longer than twenty minutes to begin with, and that includes both reading and narrating.
+As your students get more accustomed to this method, you will be able to nudge that length out and read longer portions for narration.
 But take your time with it.

 So that’s your assignment for Stage 1: start using living books and narration for just the two subjects of history and Bible.
 You can do it!